 Having moved into an 18th-century cottage in a rural part of Northamptonshire around a year ago, Kirsty and her husband set about improving the heating of the antiquated building.
-While a historic house in a quiet village is idyllic, you can sacrifice comfort for aesthetics with inefficient insulation and breezy rooms.
+While a historic house in a quiet village is idyllic, you can sacrifice comfort for charm and breezy rooms for nostalgia.
 To combat the cold Kirsty planned replace the old boiler, single radiators and single glazing with modernised heating systems.
 After all this work it didn’t make sense to leave the old heating oil tank, the last piece before the whole heating system was restored.

 Kirsty explained that when she first moved into the cottage she had no prior knowledge of heating oil and how it worked which she found very offputting.
 Therefore, her first reaction was to research the option of getting the house connected to the national gas network.
 After speaking with an advisor she discovered the job would be a very big one involving a special projects team with an architect, surveyor, and road workers digging up the village road right up to the end of the drive.
 The end result of this would have cost “thousands upon thousands” and even then would still require a heating plumber to route the pipe from the driveway to the boiler.
 Surprisingly, this work wouldn’t be subsidised by the government.